activeyawcontrol/simrig-evolution/README.md

 Timeline: April 2020

 Mood: This rig is nice, but my monitor hookup is pretty hokey and it would be nice to accessorize.
 I don't think I'll ever get triples.
-Time to get working on my autocross car since I have all this downtime now.
+Time to get working on my autocross car since I have all this downtime now due to the completely-temporary closures that are happening right now.

 What I thought I'd buy:
 * 34" ultrawide